JC Medical

 Series B in 2009

-Embrella Cardiovascular, Inc. is a company based in Malvern, Pennsylvania, specializing in the development of a system designed to improve embolic cerebral protection.
-This innovative system aims to assist interventionalists in minimizing the occurrence of embolic strokes during cardiovascular procedures.
-By focusing on enhancing patient safety, Embrella Cardiovascular addresses a critical need in the healthcare sector, particularly in the realm of cardiovascular interventions.
+Embrella Cardiovascular, Inc. is a company based in Malvern, Pennsylvania, focused on developing innovative systems for embolic cerebral protection.
+Its primary goal is to assist interventionalists in minimizing the incidence of embolic strokes that can occur during cardiovascular procedures.
+By enhancing the safety and effectiveness of these interventions, Embrella Cardiovascular aims to improve patient outcomes and advance the field of cardiovascular medicine.

 Myocor